AlwarG/obj-destructure-codemod/README.md

 To run a specific codemod from this project, you would run the following:

 ```
-npx obj-destructure <TRANSFORM NAME> path/of/files/ or/some**/*glob.js
+npx obj-destructure-codemod <TRANSFORM NAME> path/of/files/ or/some**/*glob.js

 # or

-yarn global add obj-destructure
+yarn global add obj-destructure-codemod
-obj-destructure <TRANSFORM NAME> path/of/files/ or/some**/*glob.js
+obj-destructure-codemod <TRANSFORM NAME> path/of/files/ or/some**/*glob.js
 ```
 # obj-destructure
 ## Transforms